Get Started

 With the PET film preheated, the fabric receiving the design gets dehumidified and pre-flattened under a heat press.

 After initial flattening, the printed film is placed on the pre-pressed fabric.
-The design on the film is then transferred onto the garment using a heat press for 15 to 20 seconds at an average temperature of 165°C.how-direct-to-film-print-works
+The design on the film is then transferred onto the garment using a heat press for 15 to 20 seconds at an average temperature of 165°C.

 Source: Printful